shama/gaze/README.md

 [isaacs's glob](https://github.com/isaacs/node-glob) which is also used by [cowboy's Grunt](https://github.com/gruntjs/grunt).

-### How do I fix the error `EMFILE: Too many opened files.`?
-This is because of your system's max opened file limit.
-For OSX the default is very low (256).
-Increase your limit temporarily with `ulimit -n 10480`, the number being the new max limit.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code